matejlatin/matejlatin.co.uk/_posts/2020-12-01-why-i-decided-to-sell-my-book-on-lulu.md

 {% include image.html url="/assets/images/bwt-books-stack.jpg" description="The second and improved quality edition of my web typography book printed by Lulu." %}

 After I did more research, I discovered Lulu.
-There, I was able to choose between a glossy and matt finish for the book cover.
-I chose matt.
+There, I was able to choose between a glossy and matte finish for the book cover.
+I chose matte.
 I could also choose the finish for the interior pages and I chose the coated one.
 I ordered a couple of test copies and was pleasantly surprised when they arrived.
-The matt cover finish had a velvety feel to it.
+The matte cover finish had a velvety feel to it.
 It looked and felt sophisticated.
 The pages were slightly glossy because of the coating and it made the colours stand out.
 I loved it!

 {% include full-bleed-image.html url="/assets/images/bwt-book-details.jpg" description="The detail shots of my web typography book’s interior pages." %}